 As the saying goes: You don’t own the parrot; the parrot owns you.
-Parrots are complex and emotional beings with needs that far surpass those of dogs or cats.
+Parrots are complex and emotional beings with needs that surpass those of dogs or cats.

-Are you ready for a long-lived parrot that will take up 8+ hours of your time each day?
+Are you ready for a long-lived parrot that will require several hours of your time each day?
 All parrots present different challenges, including:

 - Emotional tantrums

 The larger a parrot, the more challenging it’ll be to care for, train, and handle.
 However, larger parrots can learn more words and tricks and show a broader range of human-like emotions.

 What Is A Good Parrot For A Beginner?

 There’s no such thing as an easy-to-care-for pet parrot.
 However, these species are considered quick learners, fun, affectionate, entertaining, and friendly toward their owners:

 - Lifespan: 5-8 years

 These small parrots have colorful plumage and are sweet-natured.
 Tremendously social, they’re very friendly and affectionate when handled once they’ve been trained properly.

 They enjoy vocalizing and practicing with their owners, but their voices can be gravelly.
 Budgies (parakeets in the U.S.) are famous for their ability to develop an extensive vocabulary.